-Nvoidia’s DGX-1, an AI supercomputer that is designed for deep learning rests at the core of Ontap AI.
-The DGX-1boasts eight Tes;la V100s TensorCore GPUs and a maximum of 256B of GPU RAM, which are configured in a hybrid cube-mesh topology through NVIDIA NVLink.
+Nvidia’s DGX-1, an AI supercomputer that is designed for deep learning rests at the core of Ontap AI.
+The DGX-1boasts eight Tes; la V100s TensorCore GPUs and a maximum of 256B of GPU RAM, which is configured in a hybrid cube-mesh topology through NVIDIA NVLink.

 According to Nvidia, one DGX-1 offers 1 petaflop of computer power, which is equal to more than 800 CPUs.
 On the other hand, NetApp’s AFF A800s has an equally remarkable performance, a throughput of a maximum of 300GB/s in a 24-node cluster and sub-200 microsecond latency.

 Jim McHugh, Nvidia’s general manager, and VP, said that in the AI world, data integration is fundamental.
 He added that GPU AI training requires something different compared to what is needed to train traditional applications.